FIFA 22 may be coming to an end of its shelf life but that doesn’t mean there isn’t fun still to be had.

 We start with Borussia Dortmund who have somehow remained a 4.5-star team despite boasting some frankly frightening players.

-The major selling point here is the android, or Erling Haaland as he is commonly known.
-Haaland has enjoyed a big boost to his overall of 84 from last season, starting FIFA 22 88-rated, and there have been some key improvements to his stats.
-The Norwegian now has 89 Pace and 91 Shooting and feels less clunky than he did in FIFA 21 — rendering him unusable for many (at least on the Ultimate Team side of the game).
+The major selling point here is the android, or Erling Haaland as he is commonly known – the last time you’ll get to enjoy him in this Dortmund side.
+Haaland enjoyed a big boost to his overall of 84 from FIFA 21, with some key improvements to his stats.
+The Norwegian now has 88 Pace and 91 Shooting and feels slightly less clunky than he did in FIFA 21 — rendering him unusable for many (at least on the Ultimate Team side of the game).

-Haaland is accompanied in the attack by the likes of Donyell Malen, Marco Reus and Thorgan Hazard, but Dortmund also provide for a variety of playing styles.
-You can use a narrow midfield and wing-backs, drafting Emre Can in as a third centre-back, or use the likes of Julian Brandt and Gio Reyna as CAMs.
+Haaland is accompanied in the attack by the likes of Julian Brandt, Marco Reus and Thorgan Hazard, but Dortmund also provide for a variety of playing styles.
+You can use a narrow midfield and wing-backs, drafting Emre Can in as a third centre-back, or use the likes of Donyell Malen and Gio Reyna as CAMs.
+And of course there’s Jude Bellingham, who has risen to 82 in overall.
 They’re not perfect, but they’re certainly an exciting team to use.
 Perhaps the only downside is their goalkeeping options, but with Haaland and co. you can just outscore your opponents.

 One of the good things about one-off games on FIFA is that, when picking teams, you only really need 12 or 13 good players.
 Which is what makes Sevilla a good option for Kick-Off.

 Sevilla have a pretty solid starting XI with one or two subs, which should hopefully be enough to get you over the line against your friends.
-Their default formation is a 4-3-3 Holding and it’s how you’ll get the best out of them, with Fernando providing the defensive shield with his 83 Defending and 82 Physical.
-Custom tactics making him stick to his position covering the centre will allow Papu Gomez to advance forward and create a four-man front line, cutting through defences with his 87 Pace, 84 Passing, 87 Dribbling AND four-star Skill Moves and Weak Foot.
+Their default formation is a 4-3-3 Holding and it’s how you’ll get the best out of them, with Fernando providing the defensive shield with his 83 Defending and 82 Physical – though you’ll have to lift him out of the reserves.
+Custom tactics making him stick to his position covering the centre will allow Papu Gomez to advance forward and create a four-man front line, cutting through defences with his 86 Pace, 83 Passing, 85 Dribbling AND four-star Skill Moves and Weak Foot.

-Joining Gomez in the attack are Suso, Lucas Ocampos and Youssef En-Nesyri, but if marauding full-backs are your thing then Jesus Navas and Marcos Acuna can also be pushed forward with pretty decent Pace, Dribbling and Defending.
+Joining Gomez in the attack are the likes of Anthony Martial, Suso, Lucas Ocampos and Youssef En-Nesyri, but if marauding full-backs are your thing then Jesus Navas and Marcos Acuna can also be pushed forward with pretty decent Pace, Dribbling and Defending.
 Talking of defending, you are pretty secure with centre-back pairing Diego Carlos and Jules Kounde ahead of Yassine Bounou in between the sticks.
-Like we said, a pretty solid starting XI.
+Like we said, a pretty solid starting XI and it could be Sevilla’s last one with Martial returning to Manchester United, Carlos joining Aston Villa and Kounde looking on his way out.

-More Serie A teams have fallen to the generic name route for FIFA 22, but we do still have one of the big boys in AC Milan thanks to their partnership with EA Sports.
+More Serie A teams have fallen to the generic name route for FIFA 22, but we do still have one of the big boys in recently-crowned Italian champions AC Milan thanks to their partnership with EA Sports.
 And they’re a good 4.5-star team to use.

 Your defence will be pretty solid too with Franck Kessie sitting in front of them, though you might want to use him as an all-round player, as the Ivorian has some of the most balanced attributes in FIFA 22.
 Then there’s the impressive Mike Maignan in net and Theo Hernandez at left-back, ready to play however you want him — he’s capable either staying back while attacking or joining the calvary.